 As for the environmental permits, the proponent of any project that involves the construction, installation, expansion, and operation of any polluting or potentially polluting activity or any activity capable of causing environmental degradation is required to secure a series of permits from the respective state environmental agency.
+In addition, any such activity requires the preparation of an environmental assessment report, prior to obtaining construction and operation permits.
 Three types of permits are required.
-The first is the preliminary permit (Licença Ambiental Prévia, LAP) issued during the planning phase of the project and which contains basic requirements to be complied with during the construction, and operating stages.
-The second is the construction permit (Licença Ambiental de Instalação, LAI) and, the final one is the operating permit (Licença Ambiental de Operação, LAO).
+The first is the preliminary permit (Licença Ambiental Prévia, LP) issued during the planning phase of the project and which contains basic requirements to be complied with during the construction, and operating stages.
+The second is the construction permit (Licença Ambiental de Instalação, LI) and, the final one is the operating permit (Licença Ambiental de Operação, LO).